top of page

 *Place a berm at the mouth of the Desert Shores Canals.

-*Pump water in to refill canals.
+*Pump water in to refill channels and sustain them

 *Create and maintain high-quality habitat for birds, fish and people.